 Participation inequality is one exponent of the empowerment divide that has held constant throughout all the years of Internet growth: in social networks and community systems, about 90% of users don't contribute, 9% contribute sporadically, and a tiny minority of 1% accounts for most contributions.

-In researching how people use search engines for my seminar on fundamental guidelines for Web usability, we've found that many users don't know how to use search to truly master the Web.
+In researching how people use search engines for my seminar on Top Web UX Design Guidelines, we've found that many users don't know how to use search to truly master the Web.
 People don't understand advanced search features, they rarely employ query reformulation, and many uncritically select the first search results.
 Also, many users don't understand how search engines prioritize their listings, and some users don't even know that the euphemistic label "sponsored links" refers to paid advertisements.
 (For more info, see Consumer Reports' study of what users know about search ads.)